SevenSecrets/game-blog/README.md

 ### Currently working on

 - Having built-in sections for the articles which are actually separate in the DB
-- Making said sections individually selectable (for ease of use/clarity in reading)
+- Making said sections individually selectable (ie table of contents)

 ### Testing